simeononsecurity/Shodan_PS/Get-ShodanAPIInfo/README.md

 * You will need to run a PowerShell window as administrator.

-By right clicking the PowerShell icon on the Desktop and selecting Run as Administrator from dropdown menu.
+By right clicking the PowerShell icon on the Desktop and selecting Run as Administrator from the dropdown menu.

 ![Right click the powershell icon on the Desktop and select run as administrator from dropdown menu](https://github.com/makeitbetter/Shodan_PS/blob/main/demo/RcRunAsAdmin.gif)

 **OR**

-By typing p (or however many characters it takes PowerShell to show up) into the searchbar and clicking on Run as Administrator.
+By typing p (or however many characters it takes PowerShell to show up) into the search bar and clicking on Run as Administrator.

 ![type p in the search bar and when powershell comes up click on run as administrator](https://github.com/makeitbetter/Shodan_PS/blob/main/demo/SearchBarRunAsAdmin.gif)